 In June 1991, James Gosling, Mike Sheridan, and Patrick Naughton initiated the Java language project.
-The original intention behind designing Java was for interactive television, however, it was too advanced for the digital cable television industry.
+The original intention behind designing Java was for interactive television: however, it was too advanced for the digital cable television industry.
 Also, Java’s original name was Oak after an oak tree that was outside Gosling’s office.
-Then, the name changed to Green and at last for renamed Java, after the coffee that comes from Indonesia.
+Then, the name changed to Green and, at last, was renamed Java, after the coffee that comes from Indonesia.

 - Must be simple, object-oriented, and familiar.

 - Must be architecture-neutral and portable.